p-aldighieri/p-aldighieri.github.io/_pages/about.md

 I'm a PhD student at [Northwestern Economics](https://economics.northwestern.edu/).

 My research interests focus on the Economics of Innovation and Science, Economic History, and Industrial Organization.
+I'm also interested in AI as a tool and object of economics research.